 Overseas work in countries such as Australia, New Zealand and Canada can be a common feature of careers using geology.
 Some experienced professionals may also become self-employed consultants.

 Studying geology you'll gain specific knowledge related to your programme of study and module choices.
 The practical field work you carry out as part of your degree equips you with expertise in field and laboratory investigations.

 Transferable skills from your course include:

 Further study is a popular option for geology graduates.
 If you're interested in getting into a particular field of geology, such as mining engineering, engineering geology or the minerals industry, how about taking a relevant MSc course?

-A small number of students also continue onto PhDs.
+A small number of students continue onto PhDs.
 By studying at postgraduate level, you'll develop your specialist knowledge, research skills and communication skills.

 Further study is also needed for a move into professions such as law, teaching, librarianship or journalism.
 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses.